KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/debugging.md

 ```

 That will install the plugin to `~/.local/share/plasma/comics/my_comic`
-You could also directly edit `~/.local/share/plasma/comics/my_comic/contents/code/main.js`, but be sure to write the changes back in your project.
+You can also directly edit `~/.local/share/plasma/comics/my_comic/contents/code/main.js`, but be sure to write the changes back in your project.

 To test your plugin type: